 - In 2010, the US Department of Justice launched the Kleptocracy Asset Recovery Initiative “aimed at combating large-scale foreign official corruption and recovering public funds for their intended – and proper – use: for the people of our nations.”

 The Global Forum on Asset Recovery

-The first Global Forum on Asset Recovery (GFAR) will be held in Washington, DC, 4 -6 December 2017, hosted by the United Kingdom and the United States with support from the Stolen Asset Recovery Initiative (StAR).
-The meeting will focus on assistance to four priority countries: Nigeria, Sri Lanka, Tunisia and Ukraine.
+The first Global Forum on Asset Recovery (GFAR) was held in Washington, DC, 4-6 December 2017, hosted by the United Kingdom and the United States with support from the Stolen Asset Recovery Initiative (StAR).
+The meeting focused on assistance to four priority countries: Nigeria, Sri Lanka, Tunisia and Ukraine.
 GFAR was established as an outcome of the 2016 Anti-Corruption Summit, hosted by the United Kingdom.

 As a contribution to the GFAR, the UNCAC Coalition supported civil society organisations in preparing country studies on the four focus countries as well as a number of destination countries.
 The CSOs also prepared one-page summaries of the reports.

 The UNCAC Coalition also submitted a statement at the start of GFAR, delivered a statement at the closing plenary and issued a press release at the conclusion of the forum.
 It also co-organised the separate GFAR civil society agenda.